AndyKnight09/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

-###TODO: Train it on some tough corners
+Having done this I found that the model was capable of driving around track one but failed to get around track two - particularly on the sharper corners.
+I added some new training data from these difficult corners to help train the model to deal with them.

 After the collection process, I had X number of data points.
 I then preprocessed this data by turning the images into grayscale.
 I found this helped especially when I was using a mixture of training data from the two tracks (one being brown cobbles and two being black tarmac).

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 10.
+The ideal number of epochs was 8.
 When more epochs were used the validation loss stopped decreasing while the training loss kept decreasing (suggesting overfitting) as seen here:

 ![alt text][image7]